Prêt-à-Porter (film): Plot

 Models, designers, industry hot shots and journalists gather for Paris Fashion Week, to work, bicker and try to seduce each other.
 Early on, Fashion Council head Olivier de la Fontaine chokes to death on a sandwich, leaving behind a wife, a mistress and a mysterious Russian companion who has fled the scene.

 As the death is being investigated, Fashion Week continues.
 Injecting herself between the designers, American television personality Kitty gets sound bites from the high-fashion types throughout the length of the show.

 Meanwhile, Anne and Joe are two American journalists, thrown together into the same over-booked room.
 They are meant to cover the show for their respective papers, but skip out on most of the festivities to have a hotel-room tryst during the week.

 Three rival magazine editors from Harper's Bazaar, British Vogue and Elle vie for the exclusive services of Milo O'Brannigan, a trendy photographer who sexually humiliates the three; leading them to vow vengeance against him.

 Sergei, a fading icon (and the mysterious Russian with Olivier when he died) and Isabella (Olivier's widow) hope to rekindle a romance from decades ago, but as they attempt to be intimate, Sergei falls asleep.

-In the end, Fontaine's former mistress Simone sends her models down the catwalk nude in protest of her son Jack's (who incidentally had been cheating on his model girlfriend with another model) sale of her brand.
+In the end, Fontaine's former mistress Simone sends her models down the catwalk nude in protest of her son Jack's (who incidentally had been cheating on his model wife with her sister) sale of her brand.
 Kitty quits on the spot, as the nudity confuses her.
 The final scene is of Olivier de la Fontaine's funeral procession, after the police declared him dead from choking on a sandwich.